minetest/minetest/doc/lua_api.md

 ### `init.lua`

 The main Lua script.
 Running this script should register everything it wants to register.
-Subsequent execution depends on Minetest calling the registered callbacks.
+Subsequent execution depends on Luanti calling the registered callbacks.

 ### `textures`, `sounds`, `media`, `models`, `locale`